"The Incredible 'Super-Pro'

 receiver was designated as a "Commercial Super-Pro Receiver."

 Hammarlund had built the SP-400 for commercial users although it was also advertised in some ham publications.
-Certainly its selling price would have restricted its availability to affluent hams.
-Of course, the commercial market and the rich hams (that weren't buying Collins gear) weren't going to produce many orders for the SP-400.
+Certainly its high selling price would have restricted its availability to affluent hams.
+Of course, the commercial market and the rich hams weren't going to produce many orders for the SP-400.
 As far as any military contracts, the Signal Corps was waiting for the new Hammarlund's new Super-Pro, the SP-600.
-The SP-600 was announced in Hammarlund advertising as early as 1948.
+The SP-600 was announced in Hammarlund advertising as early as 1948 and, in that same year, production of the SP-400 was stopped.

 Photo to the right shows the top chassis of the SP-400-SX sn:4-1249.
 It's almost identical in appearance to its predecessor, the SP-200.
 Note that the back side of the front panel is painted - a first for the Super-Pro receivers.